-OVW has determined the activities listed below to be unallowable, and they will not be supported by NICCSA funding.
+OVW has determined the activities listed below to be out unallowable, and they will not be supported by Reporting TA funding.

-- 1. Lobbying;
+- Lobbying;

-- 2. Fundraising;
+- Fundraising;

-- 3. Purchase of real property;
+- Purchase of real property:

-- 4. Physical modifications to buildings, including minor renovations (such as painting or carpeting); and
+- Physical modifications to buildings, including minor renovations (such as painting or carpeting); and

-- 5. Construction.
+- Construction.

-An application that propose unallowable activities may receive a point deduction during the review process or may be eliminated from further consideration entirely.
+Applications that propose unallowable activities may receive a point deduction during the review process or may be eliminated from further consideration.